pemellquist/idmlight/README.md

 idmlight server Debian Package Created in : idmlight-1.00/idmlightm-1.00.deb
 ```

-7) You may manually install the resultant debian package on your system using the linux **dpkg** tool and then perform a service start, stop or retsart **sudo service openidm start**.
+7) You may manually install the resultant debian package on your system using the linux **dpkg** tool and then perform a service start, stop or restart **sudo service idmlight start**.
 For convenience and staging script has been provided which will install and start everything up.<br/>
 **$ ./stage.sh<br/>**